-Without a story, your travel video will fall flat, no matter how interesting you think it is.
-This article, then, is a crash-course in the building blocks of story for adventure filmmakers.
+Without a story, your adventure film will fall flat, no matter how interesting you think it is.
+This article is a crash-course in the building blocks of story, specifically for adventure filmmakers.

 No two journeys are the same, and so no two videos will tell quite the same story.
-But regardless of the specifics of your trip or your filming ambitions, the same key considerations will make your video project as successful as possible.
+But regardless of the specifics of your project or your filming ambitions, the same key considerations will make your film as successful as possible.

 Remember the age-old business concept of an ‘elevator pitch’, in which you have ten seconds to convince a perfect stranger that they should pay attention to you and your ideas?

 Take that concept and apply it to your journey.
 You are in an elevator with a disinterested TV executive.
 Cutting through all the layers; what is the big question that needs an answer, or problem that needs solving?
 Where does the drive to answer or solve it come from?
-And why should the listener care?
+And why should the viewer care?

-The question might be in the realm of pushing limits.
-It might be cultural or social.
+The question might be in the realm of pushing human limits.
+It might be cultural, social or environmental.
 Or it might be a very personal one.
-In my case, with Janapar, it began as the naive curiosity of a 23-year-old setting out from home to see the world for the first time.
+With my first film Janapar, it began as the naive curiosity of a 23-year-old setting out from home to see the world for the first time.
 What exactly is out there?
-And what might I learn from exploring it?
+What might I learn from exploring it?
 How will it change me?

-The question will drive your filming efforts while you are on the road, as you look for the events, meetings, challenges and developments that signpost the direction towards an answer.
+Focusing on the big question will direct your filming efforts while you are on the road, as you look for the events, conversations, challenges and developments that signpost the direction towards the answer.